Florida CraftArt is a statewide non-profit organization headquartered in St. Petersburg, FL.

 Florida CraftArt (formerly known as Florida Craftsmen) was originally organized by Louis and Elsa Freund, professors at Stetson University in Deland, FL in 1951.
 Elsa was a jeweler and the couple felt that an organization dedicated to fine craft would elevate the art form to the status it so rightly deserved.
 Exhibitions were organized and held annually at galleries, art centers and colleges throughout the state of Florida beginning with an exhibition at Florida State University in 1951.

 The organization was incorporated in 1977 but had no official headquarters.
 Instead, it continued the tradition of an annual exhibition and conference with workshops featuring local and national craftsmen.
 Florida Craftsmen settled into its first physical home when Florida Power offered space in their building in downtown St. Petersburg in 1986.
 Several years later, Florida Power needed the space and Florida Craftsmen moved to the McNulty building in 1992.
 Neither site was conducive to walk-by traffic or had the look of a true gallery.
 It was not until 1995, when George Rahdert offered a reasonable rental agreement for the old Rutland Department store, that Florida Craftsmen had a true space which looked and felt like a gallery.
 The space had high ceilings and spacious windows and sales in the new space took off.
 In 2002, Florida Craftsmen made a bold move and bought the building which now houses a 2000 sf. retail gallery, a similarly sized exhibition space and a second floor which is home to 18 artists’ studios known collectively as ArtLofts.
 Downtown St. Petersburg was still a relatively quiet area at that time, but it has been energized as an arts destination in recent years.
-In 2014 Florida Craftsmen became Florida CraftArt and now finds itself in the heart of the Central Arts District surrounded by cutting edge galleries and great restaurants.
+In 2014 Florida Craftsmen became Florida CraftArt and now finds itself in the heart of the Central Arts District surrounded by galleries, boutiques and great restaurants.

 Board of Directors